Is your 3D printer extruder clicking? Here is how to fix it

 A clicking extruder is an indication something is wrong with slicer settings or 3D printer calibration

-Temperature, nozzle height, and spring tension are just some of the causes of a clicking extruder.
-Learn how to troubleshoot this 3D printing issue.
+Temperature, nozzle clogs, and spring tension are just some of the leading causes of a clicking extruder.
+Learn how to troubleshoot this 3D printing issue and ensure more consistent prints.

 Unfortunately, if your 3D printer extruder starts to make a clicking noise, it’s not just your ears that will be bothered.
-Clicking is indicative of a bigger problem, which can compromise the quality of your 3D prints.
+Clicking is indicative of a bigger problem, which can compromise overall 3D print quality.
 A clicking extruder can be a sign of filament extrusion inconsistencies, such as under extrusion or a clogged nozzle.
+In this article, we’ll be covering the many possible causes of a clicking extruder and how to troubleshoot them.
+You’ll find a quick look at the causes and fixes in the table below:

 What causes extruder skipping and clicking

 There are several culprits that can cause extruder gear issues.
-We’ll take you through the main ones and how to solve each one.
+We’ll take you through the most common causes of extruder clicking and how to solve each one for more consistent print parts.

 Low temperature